Facebook

 License information was derived automatically

-Graph and download economic data for Employed full time: Usual weekly nominal earnings (first quartile): Wage and salary workers: 16 years and over: Black or African American (LEU0252913700Q) from Q1 2000 to Q1 2025 about first quartile, full-time, African-American, salaries, workers, earnings, 16 years +, wages, employment, and USA.
+Graph and download economic data for Employed full time: Median usual weekly nominal earnings (second quartile): Wage and salary workers: High School graduates, no college: 25 years and over: Black or African American (LEU0254939500A) from 2000 to 2024 about no college, second quartile, secondary schooling, African-American, secondary, 25 years +, full-time, salaries, workers, earnings, education, wages, median, employment, and USA.

 License information was derived automatically